 Recommended by: Dymphe, Dymabroad

 Zwolle is the capital of the Overijssel province.
-It’s a small city which is not visited often by tourists.
+It’s a small city which is not often visited by tourists.
 Here you can experience what local life in a city in the Netherlands is like, which is great to experience!

 - Museum de Fundatie